10 things to consider when budgeting your first app

-Let’s assume you’ve narrowed down your idea and you know what to expect from your digital service, why you’re doing it and who is your target audience.
-Before you do anything else, I’d strongly advise checking if you’re compliant to legal, financial and distribution rules of your market.
-While this might seem a bit of an overreaction – you’d be amazed to find out how many startups fail only because this check hasn’t been performed.
-At the end of the day, fines become money you risk sending down the drain, especially when regulations take you by surprise.
+Let’s assume you’ve narrowed down your idea.
+You know what to expect from your digital service, why you’re doing it and who is your target audience.
+Once that’s done, check if you’re compliant to legal, financial and distribution rules of your market.
+It might seem a bit of an overreaction but… You’d be amazed to find out how many startups fail only because of this.
+Fines become money you risk sending down the drain, especially when regulations take you by surprise.

 For instance, let’s consider you’re delivering a retail-oriented service that picks up within the EU market.
-Even If a few of those GDPR requirements are missed, you still risk an effective, proportionate and dissuasive administrative fine of up to 4% of annual global turnover or €20 million (whichever is greater) for non-compliance – money that can be well spent on marketing your product/service or RnD.
+Even If a few of those GDPR requirements are missed, you still risk an effective, proportionate and dissuasive administrative fine.
+To be specific: up to 4% of annual global turnover or €20 million (whichever is greater) for non-compliance.
+Money that can be well spent on marketing your product/service or RnD.
 Rules variate from market to market, so before you even get to prototyping, make sure all those legal checkboxes are ticked.